paulpierre/autocrop/README.md

 ## 📝 Note

-This script is designed to work best with videos that have a clear distinction between the main content and the background (e.g., screen recordings, presentations).
+This script is designed to work best with videos that have a clear distinction between the main content and the background (i.e. Youtube Short or Instagram Reel) where there is branding and clutter surrounding the video.
 Results may vary for complex video scenes.

+PR's welcome

 ## 🙌 Credits